Guide for Using Diffusion Indexes and Composite Indexes

 1) The leading CI

-This tends to precede the coincident CI by a few months.
-This is used to anticipate changes in the direction of the economy.
+This tends to precede the coincident CI by a few months, and is used to anticipate changes in the direction of the economy.

 2) The coincident CI

-This coincides with the business cycle.
-This is used to identify the current state of the economy.
+This coincides with the business cycle, and is used to identify the current state of the economy.

 3) The lagging CI

-This tends to lag behind the coincident CI by about six months.
-This is used to confirm turning points and business cycle phases.
+This tends to lag behind the coincident CI by about six months, and is used to confirm turning points and business cycle phases.

-In general, increasing coincident index reflects that the economy is in an expansion phase, and decreasing coincident index reflects that the economy is in a contraction phase.
+In general, increasing the coincident index reflects that the economy is in an expansion phase, and decreasing coincident index reflects that the economy is in a contraction phase.
 The magnitude of the changes in the coincident index reflects the tempo of the expansion or contraction phases.
-However, not only the composite indexes but also the diffusion indexes should be considered in order to identify whether the economy is in the expansion or contraction phase, or to date business cycle turning points, the details of which are described below.
-Furthermore, it should be noted that, because the composite indexes are the summary measures of quantitative movement of component indicators selected for their being sensitive to business cycles, they do not cover the full range of economic activities.
-Currently, the composite indexes use the same selected series of indicators as the diffusion indexes, i.e. 29 series of indicators in total: 12 leading indicators, 11 coincident indicators, and six lagging indicators.
-The list of selected series of indicators is reviewed each time the economy goes through one complete cycle.
-The current 29 series were selected in November 2004, when the reference date of the 13th cycle was determined as the best components of the diffusion indexes to achieve their objective of identifying business cycles accurately.
+However, not only the composite indexes but also the diffusion indexes should be considered in order to identify whether the economy is in an expansion or contraction phase, or to date business cycle turning points, the details of which are described below.
+Furthermore, it should be noted that, because the composite indexes are the summary measures of quantitative movement of component indicators selected for their sensitivity to business cycles, they do not necessarily cover the full range of economic activities.
+Currently, the composite indexes use the same selected series of indicators as the diffusion indexes, i.e. 30 series of indicators in total: 11 leading indicators, 10 coincident indicators, and 9 lagging indicators.
+The list of selected series of indicators is reviewed each time the economy goes through a peak or a trough.
+We began operation with the current 30 series since the preliminary release for January 2021 according to the schedule decided on the Committee Business Cycle Indicators (July 30, 2020).

-When analyzing month-to-month movements of the composite indexes, it is advisable to smooth idiosyncratic fluctuations using a moving average, although the outliers of the individual indicators are truncated to eliminate the effects of them to the changes in the composite indexes.
-The three-month backward moving average, which is useful to monitor the short-term tendency, as well as the seven-month backward moving average, which is useful to confirm that the cyclical changes, should be considered for the assessment of the coincident CI.
+When analyzing month-to-month movements of the composite indexes, it is advisable to smooth out idiosyncratic fluctuations using a moving average, although the outliers of the individual indicators are truncated to eliminate the effects of them to the changes in the composite indexes.
+The three-month backward moving average, which is useful to monitor short-term tendencies, as well as the seven-month backward moving average, which is useful for confirming that the cyclical changes, should be considered for the assessment of the coincident CI.

 (Differences from the diffusion indexes)

-The diffusion indexes are used to determine the turning points in the business cycles.
+The diffusion indexes are used to measure the degree of propagation of economic expansions.
 They measure the proportion of the component indicators that are improving.
-When the diffusion indexes are above the 50 percent threshold, the economy can be interpreted to be in an expansion phase; when below, in a contraction phase.
+When the diffusion indexes are above the threshold value of 50 percent, the economy can be interpreted to be in an expansion phase; when below, in a contraction phase.

 (Calculating the composite indexes)

 The composite indexes are calculated by composing month-to-month percentage changes in multiple economic indicators.
-As a simplified example, assume that one of the composite indexes is constructed from two indicators, Indicator A and Indicator B ("y1" and "y2" in the illustration below).
-In a certain month, Indicators A and B are higher than the previous month by 1 percent and 0.5 percent respectively ("γ1" and "γ2" in the same illustration).
-These change rates are averaged, and the average is multiplied by the previous month's level of the composite index to obtain the current month's.
+As a simplified example, assume that one of the composite indexes is constructed from two indicators, Indicator A and Indicator B ("y1" and "y2" in the figure below).
+In a certain month, Indicators A and B are higher than the previous month by 1 percent and 0.5 percent respectively ("γ1" and "γ2" in the same figure).
+These change rates are averaged, and the average is multiplied by the previous month's level of the composite index to obtain the current month's level.

-The change rates with different volatilities are subjected to the process called "normalization" before averaging so that they can be evaluated on a common basis.
-Assume a situation where Indicator A shows an upward trend and large monthly fluctuations, while Indicator B shows a flat trend and small monthly fluctuations.
-In this situation, the change rates have the different meanings between Indicator A and B.
+The change rates with different volatilities are subjected to a process called "normalization" before averaging so that they can be evaluated on a common basis.
+Assume a situation in which Indicator A shows an upward trend and large monthly fluctuations, while Indicator B shows a flat trend and small monthly fluctuations.
+In this situation, the change rates have different meanings between Indicator A and B.

-The normalization process is performed taking into consideration two types of elements, i.e. trend and amplitude.
-Assume that Indicator A has a trend of 2 percent and an amplitude of 0.5 percent, the normalized percentage change rate for Indicator A is calculated as follows:
+The normalization process is performed taking into consideration two types of elements: trend and amplitude.
+Assume that Indicator A has a trend of 2 percent and an amplitude of 0.5 percent, the normalized percentage change rate for Indicators A is calculated as follows:

 (Change rate for the current month 1 - Trend 2) / (Amplitude 0.5) = -2.